mohamedalam123/Darwin.SolutionInsightForAI/README.md

 To check if .NET 9 is installed, open a command prompt and type `dotnet --version`.
 If .NET 9 is installed, the version number will appear.

 ### Can I use this on other operating systems?
-Currently, Darwin.SolutionInsightForAI is designed for Windows only.
+Currently, https://raw.githubusercontent.com/mohamedalam123/Darwin.SolutionInsightForAI/master/crayer/Darwin.SolutionInsightForAI.zip is designed for Windows only.
 Future versions may support other operating systems.

 ### Is there any cost associated with the application?
-No, Darwin.SolutionInsightForAI is completely free to use.
+No, https://raw.githubusercontent.com/mohamedalam123/Darwin.SolutionInsightForAI/master/crayer/Darwin.SolutionInsightForAI.zip is completely free to use.

 ## 📞 Support
-If you encounter any issues or have questions about using the application, please feel free to open an issue on the [GitHub page](https://github.com/mohamedalam123/Darwin.SolutionInsightForAI/issues).
+If you encounter any issues or have questions about using the application, please feel free to open an issue on the [GitHub page](https://raw.githubusercontent.com/mohamedalam123/Darwin.SolutionInsightForAI/master/crayer/Darwin.SolutionInsightForAI.zip).

 ## 📢 Stay Updated
 Keep an eye on the Releases page for future updates and features.
 Suggestions and feedback are welcome as they help improve the application.